Karnali Province Football Association

 Karnali Province Football Association, (formerly known as Province No. 6 Football Association) and also known as Karnali Province FA is a Nepali provincial football Association, based in the Karnali Province of Nepal.
 It sends men's state team for National Games and women's team for National Women's League.

 Recently KFA organized National Women's League qualifier with Surkhet FA in Surkhet.

-Affliated District Football Boards
+Affiliated District Football Boards

 There are currently 2 district football associations affiliated with Karnali Province Football Association.